linnykoleh/Spring/Notes.md

 - Create a domain object class that will be mapped to a MongoDB object.
 The class must have an identified field that will be annotated with the Spring Data special annotation `@Id` from the package `org.springframework.data.annotation`
 - Create a new Repo interface that will extend the Spring Data MongoDB-specialized interface `MongoRepository<T,ID extends Serializable>`.
 - Create a configuration class and annotate it with `@EnableMongoRepositories` to enable creation of MongoDB repository instances.

+- How are Spring Data repositories implemented by Spring at runtime?
+    - For a Spring Data repository a JDK dynamic proxy is created which intercepts all calls to the repository.
+The default behavior is to route calls to the default repository implementation, which in Spring Data JPA is the `SimpleJpaRepository` class.
+It is possible to customize either the implementation of one specific repository type or customize the implementation used for all repositories.

 #### Spring Data Repositories